 Oracle database is a complex system and objects are inter-related and have dependencies.Like a package may depends on certain oracle table or view or synonym.
 So objects may go invalid in case of deployments of new objects , alter table command, packages,views, synonyms.
-Now lets find out how to find the invalid objects in the Oracle database and the compile the invalid objects
+Now lets find out how to find the invalid objects in the Oracle database and then how to compile invalid objects in oracle

 How to Find invalid objects in Oracle database